APISENSE/embed-influxDB/README.md

         // configuration to start InfluxDB server with HTTP on port `freeHttpPort`
         // and default backup restore port
-        InfluxConfigurationWriter configHttp = new InfluxConfigurationWriter(8088, freeHttpPort);

-        // configuration to start InfluxDB server with HTTP on port `freeHttpPort`
-        // and UDP enabled on `freeUdpPort` with default backup restore port.
-        // UDP by default use database `udp`.

-        // Customize the server configuration, namely used ports InfluxConfigurationWriter configHttpWithUdp = new InfluxConfigurationWriter(8088, freeHttpPort, freeUdpPort);
+        InfluxConfigurationWriter influxConfig = new InfluxConfigurationWriter.Builder()
+            .setHttpPort(freeHttpPort)
+            .setUdpPort(freeUdpPort) // If you happen to need udp enabled .build();

-        builder.setInfluxConfiguration(configHttpWithUdp); // let's start both of protocols, HTTP and UDP InfluxServer server = builder.build();
+        builder.setInfluxConfiguration(influxConfig); // let's start both of protocols, HTTP and UDP InfluxServer server = builder.build();

         server.start();